At least 7 dead as heavy rain lashes Karachi; commuters brave hours-long traffic jams

 “All deputy commissioners should be present in the field with their staff,” the chief secretary said.

-Separately, PMD, in a weather advisory, forecasted intermittent rains to continue throughout the day.
+Separately, the Pakistan Meteorological Department, in a weather advisory, forecast intermittent rains to continue throughout the day.

 The minimum temperature is expected to remain at 28 degrees Celsius, while the humidity will be 85 per cent.

-On the status of power outages in the city, the K-Electric spokesperson said that the power distribution system was stable with over 1,340 out of 2,100 feeders supplying electricity as of 4:15pm.

-“As per safety protocols, power supply is temporarily disconnected in low-lying areas and regions with encroachments and electricity theft through illegal connections.
-Accumulated rainwater in various areas is causing difficulties in power restoration efforts.
-Restoration work in affected areas will commence as soon as accumulated rainwater recedes and safety clearance is received from ground teams,” the spokesperson said.

-A weather forecast from the PMD at 4pm predicted “torrential rains” in Sindh and parts of Balochistan in the next couple of days.
+A weather forecast from the PMD earlier in the day had predicted “torrential rains” in Sindh and parts of Balochistan in the next couple of days.

-“Strong monsoon currents from Arabian Sea and Bay of Bengal are continuously penetrating the country especially the southern parts,” the PMD said.
+“Strong monsoon currents from the Arabian Sea and the Bay of Bengal are continuously penetrating the country, especially the southern parts,” the PMD said.

 It added that under the influence of the above, widespread rain-wind/thundershower (with scattered heavy falls, at times very heavy) were expected in Mithi, Tharparkar, Umerkot, Mirpurkhas, Hyderabad, Shaheed Benazirabad, Karachi, Thatta, Badin, Sajawal, Tando Allayar, Tando Muhammad Khan, Sanghar, Jamshoro, and at scattered places in Sukkur, Larkana, Khairpur and Jacobabad from August 19-22 with occasional gaps.